top of page

 commander.png

 Although usually confined to the Great Roads, they have in recent decades frequently managed to breach the surface.
 In the worst possible outcome, the Dwarves cannot stem the tide of and a full emergence of these creatures spills into the lands above - and they would achieve their apparent goal.
 It is known, by now, that their fundamental drive is a ravenous need to conquer the lands above.
 They seem to have an entitlement, inherent to their blood, to all of Awenasa.
 No scholarly justification is reported, merely a need, and an assumption of complete right.
-No Scourge diverges from this goal.

 Although it is not universally held, many of the Dwarves of the Ancient Kingdoms feel an obligation to fight and eradicate the Scourge as it was their ancestors who had first broken into the vault that kept them sealed away.